Title IX - Sexual Assault and Victim Advocacy

 While steps are taken to protect the privacy of all involved, individuals should understand

-that a report to any College employee listed above will necessarily trigger this Policy’s
+that a report to any university employee listed above will necessarily trigger this

-centralized review process.
-If an individual would like the details of an incident
+Policy’s centralized review process.
+If an individual would like the details of an

-to be kept confidential, he or she may choose to speak with the following resources:
+incident to be kept confidential, he or she may choose to speak with the following

 - On-campus health service providers and licensed professional counselors in Student Health and Counseling (SHAC), located in Spellman Hall.
 Campus counselors are available to help free of charge and can be seen on an emergency basis during normal business hours.